American Idol Recap: Dancing on the Ceiling on My Own

 12. Amelia Hammer Harris, “Believer”

 Amelia Hammer Harris is the interesting case of an Idol contestant who may be too damn smart.
-She seems less like a superstar and more like a graduate student in Musicology at Carnegie Mellon.
+She seems less like a superstar and more like a graduate student in musicology at Carnegie Mellon.
 Though her appreciation of “Believer” was lovely (“It’s like a love song to pain, which I think is really cool.
 Instead of being beat down by hard things in life, you see more beauty in life because of the pain”), her choice to perform “Believer” could not have served her rock-tinged soulfulness less: It sounded like the radio cut with an additional lady vocal thrown in.
 Add to that her ensemble, a colonial-themed top with leather pants that can only be described as Hamilton on Ice, and you have a definitively middle-tier performance.
-As the daughter of “Great Balls of Fire” cowriter Jack Harris, Amelia has a clear affection for pop with libidinous clamor to it, but after 750 million plays of “Believer” in previews for every new episode of Grey’s Anatomy (or wherever else we’ve heard it), it’s lost most of its anthemic edge.
-And now, so has one of my favorite Idol frontrunners of the season.
+As the daughter of “Great Balls of Fire” co-writer Jack Harris, Amelia has a clear affection for pop with libidinous clamor to it, but after 750 million plays of “Believer” in previews for every new episode of Grey’s Anatomy (or wherever else we’ve heard it), it’s lost most of its anthemic edge.
+And now, so has one of my favorite Idol front-runners of the season.

 11. Garrett Jacobs, “Treat You Better”

 I’m recovering from Bobby Bones teaching Garrett to “dance.”
 It was like a Queer Eye reboot where the gay guys were replaced with a single straight Guitar Center cashier named Len.
 Fortunately, Garrett’s performance required little in the way of two-stepping since he strummed along to this Shawn Mendes banger.
 You can picture it.
-He flashed those Doublemint Twin chompers, knelt down to touch the hands of teenage girls all gaping like the mask from Scream, and basically replicated Shawn Mendes’ vocal without the crucial bit of effeminate angst that keeps everyone guessing.
+He flashed those Doublemint Twin chompers, knelt down to touch the hands of teenage girls all gaping like the mask from Scream, and basically replicated Shawn Mendes’s vocal without the crucial bit of effeminate angst that keeps everyone guessing.
 In short: He is a winsome young man with a fine voice and that should keep him all-too-relevant in the competition.

 10. Alyssa Raghu, “Stay”